department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/bam-benefits-at-discharge.md

 ### Redirects <br>
 *Identify if any redirects are needed.
 This is not intended to be a complete and final list of redirect needs, but directional information only.*

 - Redirects will be needed for all URL changes to ensure old URLs are redirected to the new URLs, as well as pages that are being retired.
+- Please submit a request for the redirects using the [Redirect Request Issue Template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=mnorthuis&labels=content-ia-team%2C+ia&template=redirect-request.md&title=Redirect+Request) at least 2 weeks in advance.
+- Completion of these redirects will be tracked within the redirect ticket

-This includes the following pages:
+Redirects needed for this work include, but are not limited to the following pages:

 Current page | Current URL | New URL/Redirect to
 --- | --- | ---